Brad Sinopoli

-Bradley Sinopoli (born April 14, 1988) is a former Canadian football wide receiver who played for nine years in the Canadian Football League (CFL).
+Bradley Sinopoli (born April 14, 1988) is a Canadian former professional football wide receiver who played nine years in the Canadian Football League (CFL).
 He was originally a quarterback with the Calgary Stampeders before being converted to wide receiver in 2013.
 He then joined the Ottawa Redblacks where he was twice named the CFL's Most Outstanding Canadian, was named an East Division All-Star three times, and a CFL All-Star in 2018.
 He won two Grey Cup championships, after winning with the Stampeders in 2014 and with the Redblacks in 2016, the latter of which he was also named the game's Most Valuable Canadian.

 Sinopoli played CIS football for the Ottawa Gee-Gees from 2007 to 2010.
 In 2010, Sinopoli became the fourth Gee-Gee player to win the Hec Crighton Trophy after passing for a school record and CIS leading 2,756 passing yards and 22 touchdowns in eight games.
-Because of his strong season, he was one of only two quarterbacks invited to the CFL Evaluation Camp for players eligible in the 2011 CFL Draft.
+Because of his strong season, he was one of only two quarterbacks invited to the CFL Evaluation Camp for players eligible in the 2011 CFL draft.